0

 Understanding Varicose Veins and Their Common Causes

 Varicose veins are swollen, twisted veins that you can see just under the skin's surface.
 They're often blue or dark purple and usually appear on legs.
-But what causes these unsightly lines?
+But what causes these kinds of veins to appear?

 Research shows endogenous estradiol, a form of estrogen, is linked with a higher risk of developing varicose veins.